The genuine ws2ifsl.sys file is a software component of Windows Socket by Microsoft.

-The process known as Winsock2 IFS Layer belongs to software Windows Socket (version 2.0 Non-IFS Service Provider Support Environment) or Microsoft Windows Operating System by Microsoft (www.microsoft.com).
+The process known as Winsock2 IFS Layer or Winsock2-IFS-Schicht belongs to software Windows Socket (version 2.0 Non-IFS Service Provider Support Environment) or Microsoft Windows Operating System by Microsoft (www.microsoft.com).

 Description: Ws2ifsl.sys is an important part of Windows, but often causes problems.
 Ws2ifsl.sys is located in the C:\Windows\System32\drivers folder.

 Known file sizes on Windows 10/8/7/XP are 12,032 bytes (88% of all occurrences) or 21,504 bytes.

 The driver can be started or stopped from Services in the Control Panel or by other programs.
 The ws2ifsl.sys file is a Windows system file.
 The program is not visible.
 The file is a Microsoft signed file.
 The service has no detailed description. ws2ifsl.sys appears to be a compressed file.
 Therefore the technical security rating is 0% dangerous, however you should also read the user reviews.